rubenhak/librarium/packages/api/content/v1/15-dashboard.md

 ---
 title: 'Dashboard'
 metaTitle: 'Dashboard'
-metaDescription: 'List of API endpoints that can be used to get statistics for projects, clusters or cluster profiles'
+metaDescription: 'List of API endpoints that can be used to get resource summary data'
 api: true
 paths: ['/v1/dashboard']
 ---